WorldVistA/VistA/Documentation/SetupTestingEnvironment.rst

     :align: center
     :alt: Highlighting the MUnit options that appear after selecting TEST_VISTA

-There are four CMake variables that relate to the Automated MUnit testing.
-One option, TEST_VISTA_MUNIT, determines if the MUnit tests are added to the CTest test list.
+There is just one CMake variable that relates to the Automated MUnit testing.
+The option, TEST_VISTA_MUNIT, determines if the MUnit tests are added to the CTest test list.
-The other three are used during the installation of the MUnit KIDS file.
-The option, TEST_VISTA_SETUP_MUNIT, is the trigger that tells CMake to install the MUnit KIDS file.
-The OSEHRA harness has the capability to install this KIDS build in two scenarios.
-The first is during any CMake 'configure' step, the second is at the end of the TEST_VISTA_FRESH import process.
-This installation requires two pieces of information.
-The first piece of information is specified in the TEST_VISTA_SETUP_MUNIT_PATCH_FILE variable which should be set as the full path to the .KID file that contains the MUnit code.
-The current version of the .KID file that is recommended for use in the OSEHRA Testing harness is `Version 9`_ The final variable, TEST_VISTA_SETUP_MUNIT_PATCH_NAME, refers to the install name of the MUnit KIDS Build.
-This is pre-set to match the MUnit code (XT*7.3*81) and should not need to be changed.

      ========================================   ==========================================   =======================================
          Variable Name                             Value for Testing in Caché                    Value for Testing in GT.M
      ========================================   ==========================================   =======================================
        TEST_VISTA_MUNIT                                            ON                                           ON
-       TEST_VISTA_SETUP_MUNIT                                      ON                                           ON
-       TEST_VISTA_SETUP_MUNIT_PATCH_FILE                  Path to MUnit KIDS file                     Path to MUnit KIDS file TEST_VISTA_SETUP_MUNIT_PATCH_NAME                        XT*7.3*81                                    XT*7.3*81
      ========================================   ==========================================   =======================================

-**Note:  A warning will be shown if the TEST_VISTA_MUNIT option is selected with the TEST_VISTA_FRESH option without selecting TEST_VISTA_SETUP_MUNIT, as this combination will cause the MUnit tests of a Dashboard submission to fail.**

 EXAMPLE TESTING SETUP
 ---------------------